-Web hosting: 5 tips before you get started
+Web hosting: 5 must-know tips before you get started

-2. Beware of pricing tricks: .... the overwhelming majority of website hosting vendors offer low prices at the beginning of their contracts but then jack up the pricing after the introductory period ends.
+2. Beware of pricing tricks: The overwhelming majority of web hosting vendors offer low prices at the beginning of their contracts but then jack up the pricing after the introductory period ends.
 That can be 24, 36 or even 60 months after signing up.
 Always look for the total cost of ownership.

-3. Just how trustworthy is the provider: Just about anyone can pretend to be a real web host and just be reselling someone else’s products.
-So, look to see how long they’ve been around, do they have a contact address, who owns them, are they making realistic promises on the website etc.
+3. Just how trustworthy is the provider?: Just about anyone can pretend to be a real web host and just be reselling someone else’s products.
+So, look to see how long they’ve been around, do they have a contact address, who owns them, are they making realistic promises on the website etc. Google is your friend.

-5. Consider website builders: You don't need website hosting to get online and website builders offer an interesting alternative.
-However you cannot migrate your content easily if you want to leave thanks to their proprietary platforms.
+5. Consider website builders: You don't need web hosting to get online and website builders offer an interesting and compelling alternative.
+However you cannot migrate your content easily if you want to leave because of their proprietary nature.

 The best web hosting companies right now: